×

 Every case is different.
 Charges will be based on the type of drug involved, the quantity, your previous criminal history, if any, and other circumstances.
 Our legal team has dealt with a wide variety of drug cases.
 We understand the consequences you are facing and will use our decades of combined experience, legal skills, and resources to help you achieve the best possible result.

-Facing drug charges?
-Talk to a lawyer about your case in a free consultation.
+Facing drug charges in New York?
+Please speak with our experienced Albany drug crimes lawyer during a free consultation.
 Contact us at 518-391-2369 to get started.

 Related Posts